 Mahmoud also worries about his younger brother Ahmed, who wants to help him, and about his parents, who think the siblings are working in Turkey.
 In one of the film’s most intense scenes, the brothers are almost hit by a missile and then shot at just after having arrived at a car wrecked by a missile.
 They were there to get the corpses out of the burning vehicle but for wanting to look after the dead, they almost ended up dead themselves.

 Director of photography Fadi al Halabi had a crew of several cameramen who followed Khaled and Mahmoud over the course of a year.
 Their images are often stunning, not only for what they show but also how they showcase it.
 Despite the fact they are working in a war zone, there is practically none of the bad-quality shaky-cam footage that we’ve come to expect from those places.
 Instead, many of the shots have a kind of incongruous and surreal beauty about them, imbuing the film with a certain majesty.
 And except for a few grainier nighttime and interior sequences, the images are of exceptional clarity.

 The editing in the film’s second half is slightly baggier than necessary, while Karsten Fundal’s heavy and heterogeneous score is often less a harmonizing factor than a distraction.
 The final sequences also feel a little too much like a calculated, fiction-type arrangement of the available footage.
-Still, there is no denying the cumulative power of the material, in large part due the protagonists’ endless reservoirs of humanity, dignity and selflessness in the face of one of the world’s worst biggest current and most incomprehensible tragedies.
+Still, there is no denying the cumulative power of the material, in large part due the protagonists’ endless reservoirs of humanity, dignity and selflessness in the face of one of the world’s biggest and most incomprehensible tragedies.
 Light on background and contextual facts, Last Men in Aleppo speaks very loudly from the heart.